Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

-Before we recall the K\"ahler cone, numerically effective (nef) cone, pseudo-effective cone and big cone in the singular setting, we refer readers to \cite[Chapter \Rmnum{1}]{Demailly2012complex}, \cite[Introduction and main results]{Demailly1992regularization} and \cite{Demailly1985measures} for the definition and basic properties of (strictly) plurisubharmonic (psh) functions and almost psh functions (locally given by the sum of a psh function plus a smooth function).
+From now on, we begin to discuss the positivity and cones in complex geometry.
+In the beginning, we refer the readers to \cite[Chapter \Rmnum{1}]{Demailly2012complex} and \cite[Introduction and main results]{Demailly1992regularization} for the definition and basic properties of (strictly) plurisubharmonic (psh) functions.